How to Help a Puppy in Pain

 Panosteitis Treatment Experience

 I would love to hear about your experience with pano.
 What treatments have you tried and what were the results?
 Have you tried this panosteitis home remedy?
+Did it help your puppy in pain?
 Tell me what you think in the comments below.
 Please also consider sharing this if you feel it could help other big dog owners you know.

 Consider pinning one or both of the PINS on this page and downloading your FREE Pano Formula Recipe Card!